Neural

 ntk model pull --quant q6_k # higher quality

-Skip this step to run in L1+L2 only mode (no neural inference, <5ms latency).
+Skip Step 4 entirely to run in L1+L2 mode (pure Rust, no neural inference, <5ms latency).

 5